You won’t believe how incredibly easy this chicken marsala recipe is!

 What to Serve with Chicken Marsala

-Easy Chicken Marsala Recipe
+Chicken Marsala

 Ingredients

-- ½ cup all purpose flour
+- ½ cup all-purpose flour

 - 4 tablespoons olive oil

-Sauce
+For the Sauce

-- ¾ cup chicken broth
+- ¾ cup chicken stock or chicken broth

 - 2 tablespoons butter

-- ¼ teaspoon thyme
+- ¼ teaspoon dried thyme leaves or 1 teaspoon fresh thyme

-- 1 small shallot diced (or onion)
+- 1 small shallot diced, or onion

-- 8 ounces mushrooms white or brown
+- 8 ounces mushrooms white or brown, sliced

-- 1 ½ tablespoons flour
+- 1 ½ tablespoons all-purpose flour

 - ½ cup dry Marsala wine